The Mental Health Act 1983 and guardianship

 Section 2 - Detention for assessment in hospital

-An approved mental health professional (AMHP) and the person's nearest relative both have the legal power to have someone admitted to hospital under a section of the Mental Health Act (see 'The key roles' section for an explanation of these roles).
+An approved mental health professional (AMHP) and the person's nearest relative both have the legal power to have someone admitted to hospital under section 2 of the Mental Health Act (see 'The key roles', below, for an explanation).
 However, it is very unusual for a nearest relative to do this.
-Every local authority has a duty to provide a trained team of AMHPs specifically to carry out this role.
+Instead, every local authority has a duty to provide a trained team of AMHPs specifically to carry out this role.
+If you are concerned about someone and feel that they are a risk to themselves or others, contact your local authority social services department.

-Two doctors must then agree to the section and sign medical recommendations stating why someone can only be treated in a psychiatric hospital.
-One of these doctors must have special experience in working with people with a mental disorder.
+Once this has been done, two doctors must agree to the detention and sign medical recommendations that say why the person can only be treated in a psychiatric hospital.
+The doctors must assess the person within five days of each other.
+One of these doctors must have specialist experience of working with people with a mental disorder.
 The second should normally be someone who knows the person, such as their GP.
-The doctors must assess the person within five days of each other.
-The AMHP or nearest relative must then admit the person to hospital within 14 days of when the medical recommendations were signed.
+The AMHP or nearest relative must then admit the person to hospital within 14 days of the date the medical recommendations were signed.

-A person who is in hospital under a section is not allowed to leave the hospital and will be closely supervised.
+Once the person is in hospital under a section of the Act, they will not allowed be to leave the hospital until they are discharged and will be closely supervised.

 Section 3 - Detention for treatment in hospital